NOAA-EPIC/global-eagle/getting_started/replay/ursa/README.md

-This folder contains what we will consider a "hello world" configuration for the full ufs2arco + anemoi pipeline.

-You will be able to create a training dataset consisting of 1 year of NOAA Replay reanalysis, train a graph-based model, run inference, and finally verification on some forecasts.

 This configuration is set up to run on Ursa.

 Before getting started, you will need to set up a conda environment.
 First, if you have not already, use these instructions to set up miniconda: https://www.anaconda.com/docs/getting-started/miniconda/install#linux.
 Be sure to install this in your scratch directory, as it's quite big.